TanAlex/Shunting-Yard/readme.md

 rpn result: false
 ```

-This is really a really simple but super powerful way to parse query and generate dynamic result.
+This is really a simple but super powerful way to parse query and generate dynamic result.